xujinlai/blog/_posts/2014-05-25-tips-of-installing-cloudera.md

  So just the hostname only like `slave01.local` **type** is suitable.
  2. WINS service verifies the **NetBIOS** to resolve the IP and **NetBIOS** must be less than 15 letters.
 So your hostname have to be less than 15 letters.

+However, there is a problem with WINS.
+It only provide the service to transform the NetBIOS to IP address, but not the **FULL HOSTNAME WITH DOMAIN**.\\
+So if your  hostname is FQDN like `slave01.local`, you only get the short hostname `slave01` resolved by the WINS service.
+But the full hostname with domain like `slave01.local` cannot be resolved by the service.\\
+So there is a necessary install a DNS service.
+I choose the `dnsmasq` which is a light DNS resolving software and works only using the `hosts` file.
+With this software, you can easily resolve the full hostname to IP address.

 ### Tip3: Reinstall
 There are many problems with reinstalling cloudera-manager-server.\\